Roundup of local farmers' markets

 1. U of T Scarborough Farmers' Market - M1C 1A4 (near Military Trail and Ellesmere)

 • Come and grab some fresh produce and treats from the U of T Scarborough Farmers’ Market!
-The Market runs from May 29th to October 9th on Wednesdays from 2:30 pm to 6:30 pm.
+The Market runs every Wednesday through the summer from 2:30 pm to 6:30 pm.

 1. North York Farmers' Market - Mel Lastman Square, 5100 Yonge Street

 • The North York Farmers’ Market provides locally grown fresh fruits and veggies, honey, herbs and more.
 Get all of your grocery shopping done for a reasonable price.
-The market runs from May 23rd to the last Thursday in October on Thursdays from 8 am to 2 pm.
+The market runs from May to October on Thursdays from 9 am to 1 pm.

 • The Civitan Club of Oakville has operated the town's longest-running farmers' market in support of community charities.
-The Market is open every Saturday from 8 am to 2 pm until November 25th.
+The Market is open every Saturday from 8 am to 2 pm all summer!

 Farmers' markets in Ottawa